 Maps of the spread of infection provided, historian Tom Koch argued, a basis to trace “epidemics on the ground,” converting the Hippocratic ancient term comprising climate, constitution, astrological influences, and symptomatology–signs of the presentation of a disease, to process the transmission of an unknown illness.
-If the clinical histories compiled in the Hippocratic corpus presented a composite picture of confronting a disease’s manifestations, the forty-two cases Hippocrates describe in some detail offered tools for diagnosis that have encouraged many to hone their own medical abilities; of the cases recounted, just over half, twenty-five, end in the individual’s death, providing a sort of test-case for the abilities to judge the progress and therapeutic responses to diseases, and indeed a sort of tracking of the course of disease in the body, long assimilated to a version of an Art of Death by non-professional medical writers who sought to confront their own senses of mortality.
+If the clinical histories compiled in the Hippocratic corpus presented a composite picture of confronting a disease’s manifestations, the forty-two cases Hippocrates describe in some detail offered tools for diagnosis that have encouraged many to hone their own medical abilities; of the cases recounted, just over half, twenty-five, end in the individual’s death, providing a sort of test-case for the abilities to judge the progress and therapeutic responses to diseases, and indeed a sort of tracking of the course of disease in the body, long assimilated to arts of dying by non-professional medical writers to confront their own senses of mortality.
 Are we looking for a new sense of how to confront the questions posed by COVID-19 in consulting the maps that appear daily in different resources, or are we only barraged by them online?

 While these maps of infection seem to be combined with the images of state-supervision that was honed and designed in tried and true cartographic fashion in choropleths that were developed in the nineteenth century, are they the best models to use?
 They help to plot disease from the perspective of a state created a worthy ancestry for data visualizations of elegance, immediacy, and such immediate impact that they almost lack legends, as we have been seduced by the charisma of data to consult incomplete undercounts of infections, and imagine to be able to orient ourselves to the spread of the novel coronavirus by universally acknowledged undercounts, we have used old models for how states embody a top-down vision of collective rates of literacy, mortality, criminality, by bounded geographic districts–